pegkhiev/Election_Analysis/README.md

   Raymon Anthony Doane: 11,606 votes (3.1%)
 - The winner of the election was:
   Diana Degette who received 272,892 votes whieh represented 73.8% of total votes.

+# Challenge

+## Overview

+The Election Commissions wanted to find out the county with the largest turnout in this election, including the following information:
+1) All the counties that casted votes
+2) The number of votes for each county
+3) The percentage of votes represented for each county
+4) The county with the largest turnout

+## Summary

+The analysis shows that:
+- The county vote results were:
+  Jefferson with 38,855 votes (10.5%)
+  Denver with 306,055 votes (82.8%)
+  Arapahoe with 24,801 votes (6.7%)
+- The county with the largest turnout was: Denver